WordPress Invitation Code - How To - Charge Users for Access Code

 Alternative Set Up

-Starting from version 1.3.7 you can disable the automatic creation/updating WooCommerce products for invitation codes.
+Starting from version 1.3.7 of WordPress Invitation Code plugin you can disable the automatic creation/updating WooCommerce products for invitation codes.
 So, a manually created product can be associated with a particular code.

 Head to Settings → General tab.
 Under the Payment section, set "No" in the following feature.